-Children are exposed to gender stereotypes in the STEM fields from a early age.
-These stereotypes inadvertently lead to a tendency to associate science and math skills as male-dominated skill sets, which in turn lead to stereotype threat (Gunderson et al., 2011; Shapiro & Williams, 2011).
+172 | STEM Beyond the Acronym: Ethical Considerations in Standardizing STEM Education in K-12 and math skills as male-dominated skill sets, which in turn, lead to stereotype threat (Gunderson et al., 2011; Shapiro & Williams, 2011).
 Stereotype threat is defined as "a concern or anxiety that one's performance or actions can be seen through the lens of a negative stereotype - a concern that disrupts and undermines performance in negatively stereotyped domains" (Shapiro & Williams, 2011, p.
 175).
-Even though neuroscience research shows that there are few differences between the structures and functions of the brain between girls and boys (UNESCO, 2017) these stereotype threatspersist in US schools (Gunderson et al., 2011).
+Even though neuroscience research shows that there are few differences between the structures and functions of the brain between girls and boys (UNESCO, 2017) these stereotype threats continue to persist in schools in the US (Gunderson et al., 2011).
 Gender stereotypes are so entrenched in society that this research does little to dispel the negative impacts of bias on girls' interest in and pursuit of STEM-based fields (Archer et al., 2012; Ertl et al., 2017; Shapiro & Williams, 2011; UNESCO, 2017).
 As Shapiro and Williams (2011) state, "stereotypes can undermine women's and girls' performance and interest in STEM domains even when women and girls have positive math attitudes" (p.175).
 Developing a STEM identity, a form of social identity where one develops a sense of belonging and social acceptance as part of that community begins in adolescence (Kim et al., 2018; Martin-Hansen, 2018; Seyranian et al., 2018).
 Family, peers, and teachers can greatly impact a girl's sense of STEM identity (Eccles et al., 1990; Gunderson et al., 2011).